MicrosoftDocs/minecraft-creator/creator/Reference/Content/AnimationsReference/Examples/AnimationGettingStarted.md

 ## Animation Controller

-One needs to be able to control how animations are played, when, and how they interact with other animations.  to group animations While a lot of this can be managed in the entity definition `scripts/animate` section, animation controllers give you the functionality of a state machine into states and control them as a block.
+One needs to be able to control how animations are played, when, and how they interact with other animations.
+While a lot of this can be managed in the entity definition `scripts/animate` section, animation controllers give you the functionality of a state machine into states and control them as a block.
 Animations in an animation controller state can be animation controllers themselves, allowing for arbitrarily complex animation hierarchies.

 ### Example of Animation Controller